 - Intense withdrawal symptoms

 Termed “central nervous depressants,” these medications work by slowing down the brain’s normal activity.
-They are often prescribed to patients who are unable to control rapid brain activity and experience anxiety, insomnia, seizures or panic attacks as a result.
-Included in this classification of prescription drugs are barbiturates (e.g., mephobarbital and sodium pentobarbital), benzodiazepines (e.g., Valium and Xanax), and sleep medications (e.g., Ambien and Lunesta).
+They are often prescribed to patients who are unable to control rapid brain activity and experience anxiety, insomnia, seizures, or panic attacks as a result.
+Included in this classification of prescription drugs are barbiturates (e.g., mephobarbital and sodium pentobarbital), and benzodiazepines (e.g., Ambien and Lunesta).
 Deadly when abused or taken in large doses, they are also extremely dangerous when combined with other drugs, including alcohol.

 Some of the dangerous long-term health risks that those who abuse these medications should be concerned about include: